 Brighton Fringe 2022

 Directed by Love and Madness’ Neil Sheppeck, designed by Luke Olfield and the team.
-Lighting’s furnished by Rialto tech.
+Assistant Director, Lighting and Sound Designer and Composer, Francesca Boccanera.
 There’s sound effects Rialto orchestrate and which originate with Olfield and the producers.
 Not playing 13th.
 Till May 15th

 A man in hi-vis lies face-down on the ground.
 A rather nervous woman from accounts stands over him, panicking that she put him there.
 ‘He was coming at me’ Alice explains to Lia, a young engineer, who’s horrified at the escalation.